blainne/blainne.github.io/about.md

 ---

 ### Author
-Hi, I'm Grzegorz Sławecki.
+Hi, my name is Grzegorz Sławecki.
 I live in Poland, in the town of [Wieliczka], which is world-famous for it's old salt mine.
-I'm a professional programmer, currently creating in .NET related technologies, However I try not to be ignorant of other software ecosystems.
+I'm a professional programmer, currently creating in .NET related technologies, although I do my best not to be ignorant of other software ecosystems.
 I'm also a huge fan of functional programming, and a firm believer in great engineering.

 ### Blog